 In the summer, Almeria is a little warmer than Porto.
-Typically, the summer temperatures in Almeria in July are around 26°C (78°F), and Porto is about 21°C (69°F).
+Typically, the summer temperatures in Almeria in July average around 26°C (78°F), and Porto averages at about 21°C (69°F).

 In Porto, it's very sunny this time of the year.
 It's quite sunny in Almeria.
 In the summer, Almeria often gets more sunshine than Porto.
 Almeria gets 343 hours of sunny skies this time of year, while Porto receives 308 hours of full sun.

 Almeria usually gets less rain in July than Porto.
 Almeria gets 1 mm (0 in) of rain, while Porto receives 16 mm (0.6 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Almeria and Porto.
 Many visitors come to Almeria in the autumn for the hiking trails and the natural beauty of the area.
 Also, most visitors come to Porto for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.